LooperXX/MPEToDs/README.md

 - `augmentation_xxx.py`: convert the data in `data/fine-tune/` folder into the format of Knowledge-retriever Module Pre-training (`data/pre-train/` provides the processed data)

 ### Checkpoints
-You can download all checkpoints from [here](https://drive.google.com/file/d/1Ni8uWTnHqtIP8P_JvPv0z7qXnPGZjaIe/view?usp=sharing) and unzip them into the `save/` folder, which should have the following structure:
+You can download all saved checkpoints from [pre-train](https://pan.baidu.com/s/1edEzo3mWCoriWzWl_rOwuQ?pwd=7mnh) and [fine-tune](https://pan.baidu.com/s/1mVYk9EuHUZS6VErYX8u6_A?pwd=km2t) .
+Then, please unzip them into the `save/` folder, which should have the following structure:

 ```
 save